jalandharch/sample-project/README.md

 # sample-project
-This is a first github projetc
+This is a first github project